-We will assess and monitor the risk of children being drawn into terrorism; the general risks may vary from area to area, and according to their age, local threat and proportionality.
+We will assess and monitor the risk of children being drawn into terrorism; the general risks may vary from area to area, and according to their age, local threat, and proportionality.
 This School recognises we are in an important position to identity risks within our local context.

-• We should be aware of the increased risk of online radicalisation, as extremist and terrorist organisations seek to radicalise young people through the use of social media and the internet.

-• There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
+- We should be aware of the increased risk of online radicalisation, as extremist and terrorist organisations seek to radicalise young people through the use of social media and the internet. - There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
 As with managing other safeguarding risks, we should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Children at risk of radicalisation may display different signs or seek to hide their views.

-• School staff should use their professional judgment in identifying children who might be at risk of radicalisation and act proportionately.

-• Even very young children may be vulnerable to radicalisation by others, whether in the family or outside, and display concerning behaviour.
-The Prevent duty does not require us to carry out unnecessary intrusion into family life but as with any other safeguarding risk, we must take action when we observe behaviour of concern.

-• School Premises Lettings are vetted and monitored to ensure that the School buildings and resources are not used to promote terrorist or extremist activity.
+Children at risk of radicalisation may display different signs or seek to hide their views. - School staff should use their professional judgment in identifying children who might be at risk of radicalisation and act proportionately. - Even very young children may be susceptible to radicalisation by others, whether in the family or outside, and display concerning behaviour.
+The Prevent duty does not require us to carry out unnecessary intrusion into family life but as with any other safeguarding risk, we must take action when we observe behaviour of concern. - School Premises Lettings are vetted and monitored to ensure that the School buildings and resources are not used to promote terrorist or extremist activity.

+This guidance on how to complete a risk assessment is helpful for understanding national and local risks and proportionate responses.